-The Significance of Birthstones: Opal and October
+October’s Birthstones: Opal and Tourmaline

-Opal, the birthstone for October, is a beautifully iridescent gemstone which has been highly prized for thousands of years – even from before the Ancient Greek and Roman times.
+Opal, one of the birthstones for October, is a beautifully iridescent gemstone which has been highly prized for thousands of years – even from before the Ancient Greek and Roman times.
 There are two main varieties of opal: precious and common.
 Precious opals can take on many colours, with internal refraction of light causing the phenomenon called ‘play of colour,’ meaning that no two are the same.
 Common opals don’t display play of colour but instead come in a variety of hues such as pink, green, blue and yellow.

 Opals were particularly popular in the 1950s and 60s, so plenty of vintage opal jewellery from the mid-century period exists.

 Unlike most other gemstones, opal does not have a crystalline structure.
 The stones contain 5-20% water which may cause them to become brittle over the years so they are not usually considered suitable for everyday wear, which is why it’s unusual to see them in engagement rings.
 Opals often found in fossilised shell, wood and bone.
 More than 90% of the world’s supply come from Australia, although Mexico, Brazil, Indonesia, the Czech Republic and Ethiopia also produce stones.

 The many different colours in opals come from tightly packed spheres of silica, and the way that they

 are arranged inside the stone.
 The more vibrant the colours within the opal, the more valuable it tends to be.
 All opals vary in the colour of their fire, with one of the rarest opals being the prized Harlequin Opal – displaying a chequerboard pattern.